Artist

 • Publishing and writer lanes are shown separately where available: publisher $1.8M-$6M/year; writer $2.4M-$7.2M/year.

-• This page is supported by 2 tracked top songs: Blinding Lights, Starboy.
+• 2 top songs anchor this estimate: Blinding Lights, Starboy.

 • Ownership fields include master context, publishing context, catalog-sale status.